 Camp Jeremy is inspired by Jeremy Clemens, a young heart transplant recipient who worked as a camp counselor at Mermaid Country Day Camp, in Blue Bell, Pa.
 In his memory, Jeremy’s family continues to honor his life by having transplant recipients enjoy a week at the camp.

-Camp Jeremy is offered free of charge, due to the generosity of the Clemens family and Lauren Parkin, camp director.
-Transplant recipients, and their brothers and sisters, from ages 5 to 16, are welcome to attend.
+Camp Jeremy is offered free of charge.
+Transplant recipients, and their brothers and sisters, from ages 5 to 16, are welcome to attend as long as they live in the Gift of Life region.
+Information on 2024 Camp Jeremy, including camp dates, coming soon!

 How do I apply?